-Parameter Possible value Comment [var.num] [0] Disable Authorize on [1] kW Inhibits heavy consumer control, or select criteria used to [E1913] [2] Min No. authorize the use of a heavy consumer.
-[3] kW & Min No. Avail kW req 1 [E1911] Power that needs to be available in order to supply heavy consumer n°1.
+Parameter [var.num] Possible value Comment Authorize on [0] Disable Inhibits heavy consumer control, or select criteria used to [E1913] [1] kW authorize the use of a heavy consumer.
+[2] Min No. [3] kW & Min No. Avail kW req 1 [E1911] Power that needs to be available in order to supply heavy consumer n°1.
 Min no. GE rq1 [E1912] Minimal number of running engines in order to supply heavy consumer n°1.
 Avail kW req 2 [E4121] Power that needs to be available in order to supply heavy consumer n°2.
 Min no. GE rq2 [E4122] Minimal number of running engines in order to supply heavy consumer n°2.
 Avail kW req 3 [E4123] Power that needs to be available in order to supply heavy consumer n°3.
 Min no. GE rq3 [E4124] Minimal number of running engines in order to supply heavy consumer n°3.
 Avail kW req 4 [E4125] Power that needs to be available in order to supply heavy consumer n°4.
 Min no. GE rq4 [E4126] Minimal number of running engines in order to supply heavy consumer n°4.
-Delay betw req [E4127] Delay before processing a heavy consumer request after an authorization has just been issued for another request.
+Delay betw req Delay before processing a heavy consumer request after an [E4127] authorization has just been issued for another request.
 Power reserve [E4128] Amount of kW that should always be kept available on running generating sets.
 If this power is not available, an additional engine will start.

-TABLE 86 - HEAVY CONSUMER CONTROL MENU
+TABLE 82 - HEAVY CONSUMER CONTROL MENU